growth-delta/development_technology_notes/applications/indexinfo/ReadMe.md

 # Index Info

-Is a simple youtube content index full-stack application, which will be the basis for an eduction platform I intend to build, it can also be plugged into an existing DJANGO REACT PROJECT.
+Is a simple youtube content index full-stack application, basically performs the same function as YouTube playlists for curating content, but on your own website.
+It can also be plugged into an existing DJANGO REACT PROJECT.

 This application is NOT SUITABLE FOR PRODUCTION in the state it's currently in as of 05/10/2023.
 It is intended for DEVELOPMENT purposes only.